-Selection for development activity.
+Selection for development activity and land values.
 We consider selection into development activity stemming from the fact that the potential for building high-rises depends on zoning regulations and market access.
-Table A14 shows that the results for building heights survive after dropping pixels with no buildings (columns 1 and 2), restricting to pixels zoned for commercial developments (columns 3 and 4), or restricting to pixels within 1000 meters of pre-determined historical main roads, as a proxy of market access (columns 5 and 6).
+Table A11 shows that the results for building heights survive after dropping pixels with parks and large roads (columns 1 through 3) or restricting to pixels within 1000 meters of pre-determined historical main roads, as a proxy of market access (columns 4 through 6).